ZainGTR/bert-sentiment-analysis/README.md

 ## Files

 - `app.py`: This is the main application file.
-It uses Flask to create a web application that takes user input, passes it to the model, and returns the sentiment prediction.
+It uses websocket server to get inputs from the unreal dedicated server.
 - `Dockerfile`: This file contains the instructions to build the Docker image for the application.
 - `requirements.txt`: This file lists the Python libraries required by the application.
 - `deploy.yaml`: This is the SDL (Stack Definition Language) file used for deploying the application on the Akash Network.